appcircleio/appcircle-docusaurus/docs/account/my-organization/security/authentications/sso-authentication.md

 Now, upload the OpenID configuration JSON file to Appcircle and complete the configuration:

-1. Navigate to the **Set up OpenID Connect Provider** screen in Appcircle, which you accessed during the SSO setup in the "General Configuration Steps."
+1. Navigate to the **Set up OpenID Connect Provider** screen in Appcircle, which you accessed during the SSO setup in the "General Configuration Steps".
-2. Choose the **Client secret sent as basic auth** as Client Authentication
+2. Choose the **Client secret sent as basic auth** as Client Authentication.
 3. Enter the **Client ID** and **Client Secret** that you noted earlier from Auth0.
 4. Upload the downloaded OpenID configuration JSON file to Appcircle.